iamgbsmith/til/README.md

 In these moments of haste, I would often think that what I was working on there and then could be useful in future but ended up moving on due to time pressures.
 What I should have actually done was to capture learnings for future reference irrespective of how trivial they might seem.

 This collection of __Today I Learned__ snippets is a reference for my future self and a way for me to improve discipline with regards to documentation and knowledege sharing.
+It also document tools or techniques I have used in the past and would like to share with others.

 ### Categories